microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 <a href='https://portal.azure.com/' target='_blank'><img src='http://azuredeploy.net/deploybutton.png' /></a>

-2. In the Resource group section, select the **Terminal icon** to open Azure Cloud Shell.
+2. In the Azure portal, select the **Terminal icon** to open Azure Cloud Shell.

 	![A portion of the Azure Portal taskbar is displayed with the Azure Cloud Shell icon highlighted.](media/cloud-shell.png)